raspberrypilearning/broadcasting-spells/en/quiz1/question_2.md

 legend: Question 2 of 3
 ---

-In your project clicking on a button broadcast a message.
+In your project, clicking on a button broadcast a message.
 Which sprite or sprites would change size when the grow button is clicked?

 ![](images/grow-icon.png)